The Mistakes Companies Make When Setting KPIs

 In such instances, adaptability is important—along with the ability to admit to errors.
 Only then can you move forward and build on issues.

-Micromanaging through excessive KPIs
+Micromanaging Through Excessive KPIs

 “If what is actually measured is a reasonable proxy for what is intended to be measured, and if it is combined with judgment, then measurement can help practitioners to assess their own performance, both for individuals and for organizations.
 But problems arise when such measures become the criteria used to reward and punish—when metrics become the basis of pay-for-performance or ratings.”